-Microsoft teamed with Intrepid and global business schools INSEAD and Wharton to deliver a 3-course “Microsoft Business School” using a then-revolutionary corporate MOOC approach.
+Microsoft teamed with Intrepid and global business schools INSEAD and Wharton to deliver a 3-course “Microsoft Business School” using a cohort-based learning approach.

 The 3 courses each last 6–8 weeks and all share a similar multi-modal learning approach and standard experience on Intrepid’s platform.
 They are time-bound but semi- synchronous, meaning that content is available for learners to access 24/7 but released on a weekly basis to encourage learners to keep pace with their cohorts, and final assignments have specific deadlines.
 In alignment with short-form content best practices designed to meet the needs of the modern learner, participants are expected to put in 3 hours of time per week (total) consuming content and applying learning.
 But they can do so in chunks as small as 5–30 minutes in and around their busy travel and work schedules.
 Currently all three courses are run simultaneously throughout the year for multiple cohorts.

 Learners who pass the course also achieve Online Executive Education Certificates of Completion from INSEAD or Wharton respectively, which includes an open and verifiable digital badge usable on their LinkedIn profile